Christmas Stockings with Wool-Felt Icicles

 You can also get our how-to for the Sequined Mohair Stockings.

-- Templates for stocking and cuff
+- Templates for stocking

 - Disappearing-ink pen